-Telus Outage Report in Saint-Jérôme, Laurentides, Quebec
+Telus outages and service status in Saint-Jérôme, Quebec

 Users are reporting problems related to: internet, phone and wi-fi.